 docker run --name inspire-validator -d -p 8090:8090 -v ~/etf:/etf [IMAGE_NAME]:[VERSION]

-Deployment on the production host
+Deployment on production host

 The Docker image is set up to run at localhost to be deployed on any machine.
 However, users may need to access their validator on a dedicated host, usually with a domain name.
-For proper functioning of the validator, their UI and correct rendering of Test Reports, the validator needs to be configured to run on a domain.
+For proper functioning of the validator, the UI and correct rendering of Test Reports, the validator needs to be configured to run on a domain.

 If you want to run the webapp in another host, you can change the configuration file, inside the .war file inside the inspire-validator zip file accompanying this release, at